Theories with no superluminal signaling have greater information-processing power than theories with no superluminal causation: Embedding causal models in spacetime: NSC and NSS principles

-Causal models can be embedded in space-time by assigning to each observed node $X$, a space-time location, which leads to a corresponding space-time random variable $\cX$.\footnote{For this purpose it is sufficient to model the space-time as a partially ordered set $\mathcal{T}$, where the partial order $\prec$ is specified by the light-cone structure \cite{VilasiniColbeckPRA}.} We use $\cX\prec \cY$ to denote that $\cY$ is in the future light-cone of $\cX$, and $\overline{\mathcal{F}}(\cX)$ to denote the inclusive future i.e., points in the future light-cone of $\cX$ and its own space-time location.
+Causal models can be embedded in spacetime by assigning to each observed node $X$, a spacetime location, which leads to a corresponding spacetime random variable $\cX$.
+In our framework, spacetime is modelled as a partially ordered set $\mathcal{T}$ where $P\prec Q$, $P\succ Q$ and $P\not\prec \not\succ Q$ for $P,Q\in \mathcal{T}$ represent $P$ being in the future lightcone of, past lightcone of, and space-like separated to $Q$, respectively.
+An embedding $\mathcal{E}$ of a causal model with observed nodes $N_{\mathrm{obs}}$ (or a set $\mathscr{A}$ of affects relations over a set $N_{\mathrm{obs}}$ of variables) simply assigns a location in $\mathcal{T}$ to each random variable $X\in N_{\mathrm{obs}}$, thereby generating an ordered random variable (ORV) $\cX:=(X,O(X))$, where $O(X)\in \mathcal{T}$.
+ORVs are simply an abstraction of spacetime random variables, to general partially ordered sets.
+Moreover, the inclusive future of an ORV (i.e., points in the future lightcone of $\cX$ including the location of $\cX$) is then given as

-Ref.~\cite{VilasiniColbeckPRA} provides a mathematical condition specifying when a causal model is \emph{compatible} with a given space-time embedding.
-This captures the requirement that the embedded causal model does not lead to superluminal signalling.
-The formalism of~\cite{VilasiniColbeckPRA} highlights that causation and signalling are not equivalent, and hence NSC and NSS are also not equivalent.
-[Formal definitions of NSC and NSS can be found in \ifarxiv Appendix~\ref{app:defRC}\else the Supplemental Material\fi.]
-We now explore the consequences of this inequivalence for information-theoretic tasks in theories constrained by either NSC or NSS.
+We can now formalise the two relativistic causality principles considered in this paper: no superluminal causation (NSC) and no superluminal signalling (NSS).
+More precisely, NSC (/NSS) imposes that when we embed an informational protocol (which can be equivalently described as a causal model) in spacetime by promoting the relevant variables of the protocols to spacetime variables, then there is no causal influence (/signalling) from one spacetime event to another event outside its future lightcone.